What we know about the passenger plane collision near Washington, DC

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Pete Muntean, Natasha Bertrand, Haley Britzkey, Robert Shackelford, Hanna Park, Helen Regan, Mary Kay Mallonee, Taylor Romine, Ross Levitt, Brian Rokus, and Gabe Cohen contributed reporting.
+CNN’s Natasha Bertrand, Haley Britzkey, Gabe Cohen, Aaron Cooper, Aaron Eggleston, Piper Hudspeth Blackburn, Alejandra Jaramillo, Ross Levitt, Oren Liebermann, Jamiel Lynch, Mary Kay Mallonee, Pete Muntean, Hanna Park, Helen Regan, Taylor Romine, Brian Rokus, Robert Shackelford, Christian Sierra, Alexandra Skores, Alex Stambaugh and Karina Tsui contributed reporting.